**GRANT Q&A SESSION**

 Time & Date: 6pm-7pm AEST, 11th of August 2021 Click here to join via Teams

-Applications for the 2021 Osteopathy Australia Research Grant Scheme are now OPEN.
+Applications for the 2021 Osteopathy Australia Research Grant Scheme are now CLOSED.
 The Osteopathy Australia Research Grant Scheme aims to promote, encourage, and support research that advances osteopathy.

 For this round of funding, Osteopathy Australia is offering project and seeding grants.